peerke88/SkinningTools/README.md

 ## launch

-use the package creator to create a package and install through the mel file or use the following python commands:
+use the package creator to create a package and install through the mel file or place the skinningtools folder in a location maya can find (mydocuments/maya/scripts for example) after that use the following python commands:

-- development:
+- for development:
 ```python
 from SkinningTools import reloader
 reload(reloader)